 I just have a hard time reading about the same subjects twice.
 It was one of the main reasons why Changes for Rebecca bored me.
 It was because I already read about factories in Samantha’s stories.
 Sure, Rebecca’s stories touched on the actual Labor Movement, but the shock factor of the factory conditions was lessened because I already read about it.
 Good thing there was enough differences between 1904 and 1914 to add other differences to the Rebecca series.
 That’s not the case with every major era.
 Some eras were so major they overcame daily life.
 WWII was one of those eras.

-This is why I’m not interested in the rumored Hawaiian 1940s character.
-For those who don’t know, there is a rumor in the American Girl fan universe that another 1940s character from Hawaii is set to be released.
-Originally, the rumor was that she was Japanese, but with the recent trademarked name “Nanea Mitchell”, rumors have been reduced to just “Hawaiian”.
+This is why I’m not extremely interested in the Hawaiian 1940’s character.
+For those who don’t know, there is another 1940’s character from Hawaii set to be released.
+Originally, the rumor was that she was Japanese, but with the recent trademarked name “Nanea Mitchell”, it seems she’s just going to be”Hawaiian”.

 Whether in obvious ways or small ways, Molly’s stories have really given a complete introduction to the era from a patriotic, very “all-American” perspective.